videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/video-and-audio-calling-api-sdk/handling-media/image-capture.md

 }
 ```

-- With the `base64` data in hand, we display the image in a modal.
+- With the `base64` data in hand, you can now display the image in a modal.
 This seamless image presentation is integrated into the `MeetingView` component.

 ```js
 import {